 A Commander or Sub-Commander who is attached to or within 1BW of a unit that loses a round of melee and suffers at least 1 hit per base is at risk.
-The winning player rolls 1d6:
+The winning player rolls 1d6: 1, 2 = look out sir!
+The leader in question survives unharmed.

-- 1, 2 = look out sir!
-The leader in question survives unharmed. - 3, 4 = unhorsed!
-The leader's horse is killed, and he may not move or issue - 5 = captured!
+3, 4 = unhorsed!
+The leader's horse is killed, and he may not move or issue orders for one turn.

+5 = captured!
 The leader falls into the enemy's hands.
 Terms may be negotiated for his release.
-If the hit is received from infantry, a roll of 5 counts - 6 = calamity!
+If the hit is received from infantry, a roll of 5 counts as a 6.

+6 = calamity!
 The leader is gravely or mortally wounded and command must be assumed by the Commander (if it is not he who has been hit) or nearest Sub-Commander with a delay of d3 moves.
 All friendly units within 5BW must take an immediate Reaction test, suffering a deduction of -1 if it is a Sub-Commander, -2 if it is the general himself who is hit.

-Cohesion Limit

-Once a unit has taken hits equal to half its initial Strength Points, it must retire from the battle.
-A unit may be given scenario-specific additional

 Basic Move Distances

 Close Order Infantry 3BW

 Loose Order Infantry 4BW

-Skirmishing Infantry 5BW
+Skirmishing or Open Order Infantry 5BW

 Close Order Heavy Cavalry/Camelry 5BW

 Close Order Light Cavalry/Camelry 7BW

 Loose Order Light Cavalry/Camelry 8BW

 Skirmishing Light Cavalry/Camelry 10BW

 Battalion guns 3BW

 Foot artillery 3BW

 Horse Artillery (early) 6BW

 Napoleonic Horse Artillery 8BW

 Manhandled field guns 1BW

 Leader on horseback 10BW

 Courier 12BW

 Wagons 3BW

 Boats (canal speed) 4BW

-Situation Еғғест
+Situation Effect

-Inf in col of attack +1BW
+Infantry in column of attack +1BW

-Inf ch or pur +1BW
+Infantry charge or pursue +1BW

-Cav/cam ch or pur +2BW
+Cavalry/Camelry charge or pursue +2BW

-Inf about-face 180 unless skirmishers -1 BW
+Infantry about-face 180° unless skirmishers -1 E

-Inf from col of march to line -1 BW
+Infantry from column of march to line -1 B

-Cav from col of march to line of sqns -2 BW
+Cavalry/Camelry from column of march to line of squadrons -2 BW

-Inf or arty shoot and move or vice versa -2BW
+Infantry or artillery shoot and move or vice versa -2BW

 Difficult terrain or fording unless skirmishers -2BW

 Troops on good roads +1BW

 Crossing rough terrain unless skirmishers -3BW

-Inf move though BUA unless skirmishers -1BW
+Infantry move though BUA unless skirmishers -1BW

+-2BW

-Cav or arty move through BUA -2BW
+Cavalry/Camelry or artillery move through BUA

-Defile narrower than 1BW -1BW
+Cavalry/Camelry or artillery move through BUA Defile narrower than 1BW -1BW

+-1BW -2BW

+Defile narrower than 1BW

-Inf stepping back -2BW
+Defile narrower than 1BW Infantry stepping back -2BW

-Inf lying down or standing up -1 BW
+Defile narrower than 1BW Infantry stepping back Infantry lying down or standing up -2BW -1 BW

+-1 BW

-Complex manoeuvre unless skirmishers -3BW
+-3BW

-Mount or dismount cavalry -2 BW
+-2 BW

-Limber or unlimber artillery -2 BW
+-2 BW

-Troops in Extra heavy armour -1 BW
+-1 BW

-Troops in column of march 12+BW from enemy 2x

-Not in col of march, but 12+BW from enemy +50%
++50%

+2x

++50%

-Boat moving upstream -2 BW
+-2 BW

-Boat moving downstream +2 BW
++2 BW

-^{} Incl evaders.
+Incl evaders.
 Matchlocks may not move and fire.
-Thrown wpns no penalty.
+Thrown weapons no penalty.